 Color Hike: Bring with you a selection of crayons or paint chip samples.
 Have each girl select one or several (avoid greens and browns for more of a challenge!).
 For the duration of the hike, girls should be on the lookout for items that match the color(s) in their hand as closely as possible.

 Scavenger Hunt Hike: Keep it as simple as playing an outdoor game of “I Spy”.
 Create your own list of things to find (four shades of green, something man-made, heart-shaped rock, etc.), or print off a scavenger hunt bingo such as this one (don’t forget pencils!) for girls to use on their hike.

 ABC Hike: Pair up girls.
 Each team must look for items (or sounds!) that begin with each letter of the alphabet, starting with A. Each team is competing against each other to get as far through the alphabet as possible, so they don’t want to shout out what they find!
 You cannot move to the next letter until an object is found with the letter before it.

 Bugs Hike: How many different bugs can you find on your hike?
 Looking high and low (even under logs – just make sure to put the log back in its place), explore the nooks and crannies of the woods.
-Adults – even if this makes you squeamish, let the girls have fun exploring, it’s always amazing what they’ll unearth.
-And I promise most of the bugs at camp are harmless!
+Adults – even if this makes you squeamish, let the girls have fun exploring.
+It’s always amazing what they’ll unearth.
+And we promise most of the bugs at camp are harmless!